 Aliko Dangote to lead a panel set up to find ways to cut resurgent malaria’s prevalence in Nigeria

 England Test captain says he hopes his team has retained their “venom” before the three-match series against SA

 Remarkably easy to travel to and magnificent to behold, the Falls are the top attraction of this Zimbabwean town with decent hotels and outdoor activities

 New Delhi — India’s supreme court said on Friday that an indefinite shutdown of the internet in Kashmir is illegal, rebuking the government for the communications lockdown imposed after it withdrew the Muslim majority region’s autonomy in August.

 Indefinite suspension of the internet violated India’s telecoms rules, the court said, ordering authorities to review all curbs in Kashmir in a week...

+Would you like to comment on this article?
 Register (it's quick and free) or sign in now.

 Please read our Comment Policy before commenting.